Learning how to make a Patty Melt in the Ninja Foodi will have you singing the

 - Remove the burger patties and drain on a paper towel.
 Remove onions and place in small bowl.

-- Butter one side of each slice of bread with 1 tsp of butter.
-Add 1 tsp of mayo to unbuttered side and place two pieces of cheese on each slice of bread.
+- Butter one side of each slice of bread with 1 teaspoon of butter.
+Add 1 teaspoon of mayo to unbuttered side and place two pieces of cheese on each slice of bread.
 Put burger patties on the sandwich and top with onions.
 Close up the sandwich.
 Sprinkle garlic bread seasoning on the buttered side of the sandwich if desired.

 - Remove the rack from Ninja Foodi and turn to the low position.
 Place sandwich on the rack.
 Return to the Ninja Foodi and set the broil function on 10 minutes.
 At about 5 minutes, remove the rack and carefully flip the sandwich.
 Return to the Foodi and continue broiling for 3-5 minutes until desired browning has occurred.
 You can flip it back over if you want to brown the other side a little more.